How much is general liability insurance?

 Below are some sample insurance estimates, but keep in mind that these are only estimates.
-The best way to find out exactly how much small business insurance will cost is to fill out a simple form about your business, and we’ll compare over 30 insurance companies to find you the best prices.
+The best way to find out exactly how much small business insurance will cost is to get a quote.
+We’ll compare over 30 insurance companies to find you the best prices (at no extra charge).

-General liability rates depend on several factors that insurance companies look at to determine your risk.
+General liability rates depend on several factors that insurance companies look at to determine your risk of a claim.
 That’s the gist of how insurance coverage works: More risk means higher prices.

-Insurance prices vary by state, but can also vary by zip code within your state.
-If you own a business based out of New York City, you’re surely going to get more foot traffic into your premises than a small shop in upstate New York.
+Insurance prices vary by state (and sometimes zip code).
+If you own a business based out of New York City, you’re surely going to get more foot traffic than if you had a small shop in upstate New York.

 That seems unfair — they should have been paying attention!
 But their argument is, it’s your property, and it was hazardous and caused an injury.
 Technically, you can be held liable.